Love Thy Woman

+Premise

 Jia Wong and Dana Wong are half-sisters and daughters of Chinese Filipino self-made billionaire Adam Wong with two different women.
 Jia's mother is Kai Estrella, Adam's mistress, and Dana's mother is Lucy Gongsu-Wong, Adam's legal wife.
 The Wong daughters are beautiful, charming and intelligent, groomed to lead and head Dragon Empire Builders, a multi-million peso real estate business established by Adam.

 Adam acknowledges his relationship with Kai and his daughter Jia, who form part of the Wong immediate family, attending all family and social events.
 Adam's wife, Lucy, is not happy about this but swallows her resentment and accepts their constant presence in their lives.

 Lucy comes from a wealthy Singaporean family, her Filipino mother was one of her father's wives.
 Her mother leaves and Lucy is raised by her Chinese Singaporean father who hates and mistrusts those of Filipino descent.
 So when Lucy falls in love with Adam, her father disowns and curses her.
 Lucy never sees her family again.
 After Adam's indiscretion with Kai, Lucy sees it as the unravelling of her father's curse.
 Forced to accept her husband's mistress, the two families coexist under Adam's care.
 Because Adam is a prominent businessman, society accepts Kai as Adam's consort with a place in the social structure.

-Jia is an interior designer who remained in Manila for her studies, working at her father’s company.
+Jia is an interior designer who remained in Manila for her studies, working at her father's company.
 Dana finished her degree in architecture in Singapore where she meets and falls in love with David Chao.

 Dana becomes pregnant with David and the couple plans to marry.
 As part of a pre-wedding ritual, the families have the couple's fortune read.
 The seer warns them of the curse and urges them to stop the wedding.
 Despite Lucy's apprehensions, Adam does not believe in the curse and the wedding follows.
 The "Wedding of the Year" that begins like a fairy tale, ends in a tragic car accident, leaving Dana in a deep coma.
 Medical experts from different countries step in with modern treatments but nobody can induce Dana out of her comatose state.
 The Wongs and the Chaos watch over Dana for over a year.
 Lucy believes that the curse is at work.

 It was during this emotional time that Jia and David's shared grief of possibly losing Dana, blossoms into an illicit affair which results in chaos within the family.
 Harsh condemnation by Adam and Lucy and Jia's regret over betraying her older sister, drive Kai and Jia to leave the Wong family to start a new life on their own in Singapore.
 Jia discovers she is pregnant with David's son and finds success as a furniture designer, opening a furniture store with her boss, Richie Tan.
 But despite her success, the curse follows her as she suffers from breast cancer and loses her son.